thewanionly/rock-paper-scissors/README.md

   - Global styles and theme are stored here.
 - `test`
   - Test mocks and setups are stored here.
+- `types`
+  - Types that are shared across components are stored here.
 - `views`
   - This can also be called "pages".
 The main entry point or container component for each of your view or page lives here.
 The `App.tsx` file also lives here.